Joint Visible Light and RF Backscatter Communications for Ambient IoT Network: Fundamentals, Applications, and Opportunities: Conclusion

 \section{Conclusion}

-In this paper, we have proposed the joint VLC-AmBC system architecture, demonstrating its potential to support energy-neutral A-IoT networks.
+In this article, we have proposed the joint VLC-AmBC system architecture, demonstrating its potential to support energy-neutral A-IoT implementations.
 By integrating VLC with AmBC, the system enables AmBDs to operate sustainably, harvesting ambient energy and communicating effectively without the need for dedicated power sources.
-We have provided detailed insights into the operational principles, PoCs, and practical considerations of three types of AmBDs.
+We have provided detailed insights into the operational principles and implementation of the three AmBD types.
 Experimental results confirmed the feasibility of AmBDs under realistic scenarios.
-Potential applications have been explored to highlight practical utility and societal impacts.
-Furthermore, we have identified promising future research directions and discussed critical open issues, such as challenges associated with large-scale network deployment and EH efficiency limitations.
+Furthermore, we have identified promising future research directions and discussed critical open issues.
 Addressing these challenges will advance the joint VLC-AmBC technology, thereby fostering its widespread adoption and paving the way to sustainable, efficient, and scalable A-IoT solutions.